There are hundreds of tenant screening services

 This is an added hurdle that is not part of the tenant screening process with a “zero tenant involvement” service.

-At RentPrep we have four different screening packages, and three are zero tenant involvement (Basic, Pro, and Platinum), and the fourth does require tenant involvement (SmartMove).
+At RentPrep we have different screening packages, and our RentPrep core packages are zero tenant involvement and SmartMove orders do involve the tenant.

 We’ve found from our data that about 70% of requested SmartMove reports are actually completed.